radareorg/radare2-book/esil.md

 #ESIL

-*From the wiki page of radare2 at Github*

 ESIL stands for 'Evaluable Strings Intermediate Language'.
 It aims to describe a Forth-like representation for every target CPU opcode semantics.
 ESIL representations can be evaluated (interpreted) in order to emulate individual instructions.
 Each command of an ESIL expression is separated by a comma.
 Its virtual machine can be described as this:
 ```
    while ((word=haveCommand())) {